aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/manage-presentation/print-presentation/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/cpp/class/aspose.slides.presentation/) class and pass the presentation you want to print.
 2. Call the Print method and pass the printer name as a string.

-This C++ code shows you how to print a PowerPoint presentation using a specific printer:
+This C++ code shows you how to print a PowerPoint presentation using a specific printer: xxx

 ```c++